 A focused workup starts with history, morphology, and scalp examination.
 Laboratory testing can help, but it should follow the clinical picture rather than replace it.
 For hair loss in young adults, the highest-yield questions are about tempo, trigger timing, distribution, grooming practices, medications, endocrine symptoms, and systemic illness.

 History should clarify whether the patient is shedding more hairs, seeing reduced ponytail volume, noticing a widening part, or developing discrete patches.
 Ask about recent illness, weight change, surgery, childbirth, restrictive diets, ferritin or anemia history, menstrual irregularity, acne, hirsutism, thyroid symptoms, new supplements, and family history.
-Itch, pain, burning, or scale shift attention toward inflammatory or infectious causes.
+Itch, pain, burning, or scale should shift attention toward inflammatory or infectious causes.

 Testing is most useful when it answers a specific question.
 A ferritin level may help when there is heavy menstrual loss, vegetarian or restrictive dieting, or known anemia history.
 Thyroid testing becomes more relevant when systemic symptoms are present.
 Hormonal testing is higher yield when clinical signs suggest androgen excess.
 By contrast, indiscriminate panels can create false leads, extra cost, and treatment drift without improving diagnostic confidence.